andrew-petersen-integracredit/moribus/README.md

 TrackedBehavior implements history tracking on the stack of objects representing the identity object's attributes and outbound associations.
-When a model behaves as a tracked behavior, it will never get actually updated.
-Instead, it will update it's own 'is_current' column to false and will be saved as a new record with new attribute values and 'is_current' column as 'true'.
-Thus, under the hood, new attributes will supersede old attributes, leaving old record as history one.
+When a model behaves as a tracked behavior, it will never actually get updated.
+Instead, it will update it's own 'is_current' column to false and will be saved as a new record with new attribute values and the 'is_current' column as 'true'.
+Thus, under the hood, new attributes will supersede old attributes, leaving the old record as historical.

 ##Macros, Associations and Combination

-Despite the fact that Behaviors may be used by models on they're own, they main purpose is to be used within associations and in conjunction.
+Despite the fact that Behaviors may be used by models on their own, their main purpose is to be used within associations and, in conjunction with, associations.
 The best way to demonstrate this is by example.

-Lets assume we have a User entity with attributes that should be tracked and normalized.
+Let's assume we have a User entity with attributes that should be tracked and normalized.
 Those attributes may be, for example, `:first_name`, `:last_name` and `:status` as enumerated integer value.
-This makes entity may be represented with three models: `User` - as main model for interactions, tracked `UserInfo` (`user_id`, `person_name_id`, `status`) for tracking, and aggregated `UserName` (`first_name`, `last_name`) for name normalization.
+This entity may be represented with three models: `User` - with main model for interactions, tracked `UserInfo` (`user_id`, `person_name_id`, `status`) for tracking, and aggregated `UserName` (`first_name`, `last_name`) for name normalization.
-Class definitions for that models will look as follows:
+Class definitions for these models will look as follows:

 ```ruby
   class User < ActiveRecord::Base